IsaacCheng9/quant-trading-strategy-backtester/README.md

 implementations on my local machine (Apple M1 Max with 10 CPU cores and 32 GPU cores, 32 GB unified memory) and on the deployed Streamlit instance.
-Each run was a backtest from 2020/01/01 to 2023/12/31 for the pairs trading strategy, with ticker-pair optimisation and parameter optimisation enabled.
+Each run was a backtest from 2020/01/01 to 2023/12/31 for the pairs trading strategy, with ticker-pair optimisation amongst the top 20 S&P 500 stocks and parameter optimisation enabled.

 **Polars had an average speed-up of over 110% compared to pandas on my local** **machine, and over 80% on the Streamlit instance.**